-A Trader, unlike an investor, will calculate very clearly how much they are prepared to lose; and that has to be an amount that does not alter a traders objectivity.
+A Trader, unlike an investor, will calculate very precisely how much they are prepared to lose; and that has to be an amount that does not alter a traders objectivity.

 All trades are somewhere between a 40% to 60% probability.
 There is no certainty in trading.

 However, the lower probability trades need at least double the reward to risk.
-In such a trade if our trade amount is say £200 we would expect to achieve a reward of at least £400.
+In such a trade if our trade amount is £200, we would expect to achieve a prize of at least £400.
 If not, we don’t take the trade.
 In such trades, however, a reward many times the risk is possible.
 If managed consistently well such trades can be profitable with only 30% of trades being winners.

 In the higher 60% probability trades we need a reward at least one times the risk.
-Therefore, if our trade amount is again £200 then we would need to achieve at least a £200 reward.
+Therefore, if our trade amount is again £200, then we would need to achieve at least a £200 bonus.
 Even if managed well, such trades still require better than a 70% success rate to be profitable.

 Achieving a profitable traders equation is vital.
-And determining what is a low or high probability trade, and therefore determining the reward required, is a necessary skill.
+And determining what is a low or high probability trade, and therefore learning the reward required, is a necessary skill.

-I have traded the last month with a low risk amount of £20 per trade.
-This I find is a good amount to prove back tested strategies and still remain objective.
-The results are exciting and we are ready now for a gradual increase again to full amount trades.
+I have traded the last month with a low-risk amount of £20 per trade; this I find is a right amount to prove backtested strategies and remain objective.
+The results are exciting, and we are ready now for a gradual increase again to full amount trades.